-- selected suitable accounting policies and then applied them consistently; In preparing this Statement of Accounts, the Chief Finance Officer has: - made judgements and estimates that were reasonable and prudent; - complied with the Code of Practice.
+- selected suitable accounting policies and then applied them consistently; - made judgements and estimates that were reasonable and prudent; - complied with the Code of Practice.

 The Chief Finance Officer has also:

 - kept proper accounting records which were up to date; - taken reasonable steps for the prevention and detection of fraud and other irregularities.